sroze/fossil/docs/adrs/0005-positions.md

   starting with `0`.

 - **Stream position.**
-  This is the position of the head, where events would be written.
-An empty stream position is `0`, a stream with a single event is `1`, etc...
-In other words, a stream position is the number of events it has in it.
+  The stream position is the position of the head event.
+For example, it is `0` if it has a single event.
+  If the stream is empty, its position is `-1`.

 - **Expected position.**
   When writing to a stream, we can specify the expected position of the stream as it is _before_ writing the provided event(s).
-Expecting to write in an empty stream means the expected position is `0`.
+For example, expecting to write in an empty stream means the expected position is `-1`.

 - **Starting position.**
-  TODO: document.

-## Reflection

-This is actually quite confusing to have an offset difference between "event position" and "stream position".
-We can't have "stream position = -1" for empty streams just because we chose `uint64` as the type for event positions.
-We can and probably should change this.

-FIXME: enable `-1` (or similar value) when writing in the stream.
+  The (inclusive) position from which to read a stream from.
+It means that to start reading a stream from the beginning, the starting position must be `0`.